jianminchen/PersonalFinanceJulia/ReadMe.md

 **Wealth, like a tree, grows from a tiny seed**<br>
 the richest man in Babylon, Georges Clason

-**<span style="color:brown">The repository is only for study and research purpose.
+**<span style="color:blue">The repository is only for study and research purpose.
 I like to share the experience to help those immigrants to learn better about Canadian finance, US recession in 2009, and transition from USA to Canada.
 I had very struggle life in my personal finance and then I like to learn starting from August 2018.</span>** <br>

 **Proverb 30:7-9**<br>
 I ask two things from you, Lord.
 Don't refuse me before I die.
 8 Keep me from lying and being dishonest.
 And don't make me either rich or poor; just give me enough food for each day.
 9 If I have too much, I might reject you and say, 'I don't know the Lord.'
 If I am poor, I might steal and disgrace the name of my God.<br>